 Location.
 40° 42.675′ N, 112° 5.902′ W. Marker is in Magna, Utah, in Salt Lake County.
 Marker is at the intersection of 2700 South and Titanium Drive (8650 W) when traveling east on 2700 South.
+Marker is at the northeast corner of the intersection near the Christ Presbyterian Church.
 Touch for map.
-Marker is at the northeast corner of the intersection near the Christ Presbyterian Church.
 Marker is at or near this postal address: 8630 W 2700 South, Magna UT 84044, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Early Magna Settlements (approx. 2 miles away); Relief Society Granary (approx. 2 miles away); Hunter (approx. 3.6 miles away); Garfield & Lake Point Resorts (approx. 7.4 miles away); Pioneer Black Rock Resort (was approx. 7.4 miles away but has been reported missing. ); English Fort (approx. 8.8 miles away); Carlisle Family Historical Marker (approx. 9.4 miles away); Major General George P. Holm (approx. 9˝ miles away).
+Early Magna Settlements (approx. 2 miles away); Relief Society Granary (approx. 2 miles away); Hunter (approx. 3.6 miles away); Garfield & Lake Point Resorts (approx. 7.4 miles away); Pioneer Black Rock Resort (approx. 7.4 miles away); English Fort Carlisle Family Historical Marker (approx. 9.4 miles away); Major General George P. Holm (approx. 9˝ miles away).
 Touch for a list and map of all markers in Magna.

 Regarding Pleasant Green Ward.
 While the LDS Church ceased to use this building in 1961, once again it serves as the gathering place for another religion.